leangjia/blender_docs/manual/files/import_export/collada.rst

    But when you import a Collada file then the bone head/tail are not defined.
    This does not matter for connected bones where the bone parent only has one child.
    In that case the parent bone's end location is adjusted to the child's joint position.
-   But especially for unconnected bones and for bones with more than one child we get an issue.
+   But especially for unconnected bones and for bones with more than one child a problem arises.

    When the *Fix Leaf Bones* option is enabled then Blender tries to guess where the bone head/tail of unconnected bones would best be placed.
-   If the option is disabled, then the bone head/tail are placed at an offset along the Y axis. hat is why bones often point towards the Y axis.
+   If the option is disabled, then the bone head/tail are placed at an offset along the Y axis.
+   That is why bones often point towards the Y axis.

 Find Bone Chains
    When a bone has multiple children, then it is not defined which (if any)